 Attorney to Sue LAUSD for Workplace Discrimination

 If you believe that you have been discriminated against by the Los Angeles Unified School District (LAUSD), you may have the grounds to file a discrimination lawsuit against them to seek and collect restitution.
-The California Employment Attorneys Group is here to ensure that justice is served; to help you collect the necessary compensation to which you are entitled.
+The California Labor Law Employment Attorneys Group is here to ensure that justice is served; to help you collect the necessary compensation to which you are entitled.
 Contact us today to make sure that you get the discrimination lawyers you deserve for the best representation possible if you feel that you were discriminated against by the LAUSD.

 It is unlawful for employers to discriminate against their employees based on protected characteristics.
 You do not have to go that far back in America’s history to see the discrimination which plagued the American education system.
 Even though segregation became illegal, many employers and school districts were hesitant to fully adopt the policy.
 Even after more than 50 years, some employers and school districts continue to discriminate against their employees.
 In the dark days of American history, employers could simply fire or make employment decisions simply if they didn’t like your race, sex, country of origin, and other such factors.

 Thanks to the Civil Rights Act of 1964, employers are no longer allowed to treat employees differently due to protected factors which have a history of being discriminated against.
 While a majority of employers do stick to the law and treat all of their employees equally, there are still some employers and school districts that discriminate against their employees.